kubernetes-sigs/ip-masq-agent/README.md

 By default, the agent is configured to reload its configuration from the `/etc/config/ip-masq-agent` file in its container every 60 seconds.

-The agent configuration file should be written in yaml or json syntax, and may contain three optional keys:
+The agent configuration file should be written in yaml or json syntax, and may contain these optional keys:
 - `nonMasqueradeCIDRs []string`: A list strings in CIDR notation that specify the non-masquerade ranges.
 - `masqLinkLocal bool`: Whether to masquerade traffic to `169.254.0.0/16`.
 False by default.
 - `masqLinkLocalIPv6 bool`: Whether to masquerade traffic to `fe80::/10`.
 False by default.
 - `resyncInterval string`: The interval at which the agent attempts to reload config from disk.
 The syntax is any format accepted by Go's [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) function.
+- `snatTarget string`: An IPv4 address to SNAT outbound traffic to instead of MASQUERADE to the node IP.
+Not set by default.

 The agent will look for a config file in its container at `/etc/config/ip-masq-agent`.
 This file can be provided via a `ConfigMap`, plumbed into the container via a `ConfigMapVolumeSource`.
 As a result, the agent can be reconfigured in a live cluster by creating or editing this `ConfigMap`.